benjaminocampo/navierstokes_mirror/docs/lab4/docs.md

   float max_density = 0.1f;
 ```

-Yep, we are cheating a bit, but the result of this trick astonished us,
+Yep, we are cheating a bit, but the result of this trick astonished us, since we
-since we did not increase so much the performance.
-So imagine the
+did not increase so much the performance.
+Why?
+We uncover that the number of
+kernel launches that can be queued is limited, so our idea of launching the
+entire program and just wait for the result is not possible.
+Fortunately, we
-amount of time that we have lost if we inmersed ourselves to accomplish
+discover it before implementing it.
+Imagine the amount of time that we have lost
-this "optimization".
-We had already seen that cub allows reductions
+if we inmersed ourselves to accomplish this "optimization".
+We had already seen
-without blocking so that implies that react had to be implemented again.
+that cub allows reductions without blocking so that implies that react had to be
+implemented again.

 ## streamburst

-Another idea was the use of streams in the code and maximize
+Another idea was the use of streams in the code and maximize the concurrency.
-the concurrency.
-Nevertheless we did not get wildly deep into
-it since streams require more than a few changes in the code.
-What we
+Nevertheless we did not get wildly deep into it since streams require more than
-learn after 3 laboratories is to test an idea before losing hours on
+a few changes in the code.
+What we learn after 3 laboratories is to test an idea
-a chair in front of a screen with implementations that are not
+before losing hours on a chair in front of a screen with implementations that
-goint to be fruitful.
-The idea was to assign one stream to each
+are not goint to be fruitful.
+The idea was to assign one stream to each kernel
-kernel launch and see what happens.
+launch and see what happens.
 Something like:

 ```c
 static cudaStream_t streams[32768];